josephca/sample.async.servletnio/docs/Using-WDT.md

 ###### Running in Eclipse with Maven

-1. Right-click the project and select **Run As > Maven Clean**.
-2. Right-click the project and select **Run As > Maven Install**.
-3. Right-click the project and select **Run As > Run on Server**.
+1. Right-click the project and select **Run As > Run on Server**.
-4. You should see the following message in the console: `Application async-servlet-nio started in XX.XX seconds.`
+2. You should see the following message in the console: `Application async-servlet-nio started in XX.XX seconds.`
-5. Confirm web browser opens on "http://localhost:9083/servlet-nio/" to run samples
+3. Confirm web browser opens on "http://localhost:9083/servlet-nio/" to run samples